CharlesBZ/NuclearSpillWebGL/README.md

 # NuclearSpillWebGL

 Nuclear Spill is a WebGL game made with using Unity3D.
-It is a Adventure Genre game.
+It is a Adventure Genre game that

-With the help of two 3D Modelers, and one other Software Developer.
+was developed with the help of two 3D Modelers, and one other Software Developer.

 This current build is still on it's alpha test phase.